-Deep Vein Thrombosis (DVT) is a condition that develops when a blood clot forms in the deep veins of your legs.
-As it circulates through them, there is a risk that the blood clot will break free and become lodged in your lungs (pulmonary embolism), which is a potentially fatal complication.
+Women have a higher blood clot risk than men.
+Especially for one dangerous clotting condition: Deep Vein Thrombosis (DVT).
+This develops when you form a blood clot in the deep veins of your legs.
+As it circulates, there’s a risk that the blood clot will break free.
+Then, it could lodge in your lungs (pulmonary embolism), causing a potentially fatal complication.

 Until recently, only a few VTE risk factors had been identified.
 During pregnancy these included: